Meet our team

 Mr Ziraba holds a Master’s degree in business administration from Islamic University in Uganda as well as a bachelor’s degree in business administration from Makerere University Business School.
 He has completed part II of the Association of Chartered Certified Accountants (UK) by Correspondence.

-Mr Brian Ssenabulya is a dedicated and results-driven Statistician with keen interest in research and media monitoring.
+Brian Ssenabulya is a dedicated and results-driven Statistician with a keen interest in research and media monitoring.
 He holds a bachelor’s degree in Statistics from Makerere University.
 Brian was until May 2015 a data analyst with Finance Trust Bank.
 He has previously worked as a Statistician on research projects like Media Monitoring of Elections and with different individual researchers around the country.

 Ms Muhindo is a passionate journalist, social media enthusiast and blogger.
 She previously worked as a social media specialist at Monitor Publications Limited, where she was responsible for creating content for the newspaper’s digital platforms.
 Clare has written for The New Vision and has worked as a data assistant on ACME’s research on media coverage of public affairs.
 Clare graduated from Makerere University with a Bachelor’s Degree in Journalism and Communication (2016).
 She also has a certificate in media management from Fray College (2019) and is an alumnus of the Women in News programme of the World Association of Newspapers and News Publishers (WAN-IFRA).